Stocks end higher on Wall Street but still fall for the week

 “It's all been the same story for a year,” said Keith Buchanan, portfolio manager at Globalt Investments.
 “It's about what inflation is doing, how the Fed responds, and from there how does the consumer respond.”

+The major indexes all finished down for the week and remain sharply lower so far this year.

+Trading has been choppy this month as investors have weighed company earnings reports, economic data and signals from the Federal Reserve as to what the central bank will do next in its fight to lower inflation.

-The central bank has already warned that the main lending rate may have to rise to a more painful level than anybody had anticipated, possibly between 5% and 7%.
+The central bank has already warned that its short-term interest rate may have to rise to a more painful level than anybody had anticipated, possibly between 5% and 7%.
 The Fed’s benchmark rate currently stands at 3.75% to 4%, up from close to zero in March.

 The Fed is trying to tame the hottest inflation in decades by making borrowing more difficult and curtailing spending.
 Several big measures of inflation have shown that prices are easing a bit, but other economic indicators show that consumers remain resilient, as does the jobs market.